Why can't I click on Chrome Remote Desktop?

 Mistakes in the display adapter settings of the remote PC can cause problems.
 While default settings are usually fine, accidental changes can lead to mouse click issues.
 It's important to verify and ensure the correctness of these settings.

 How to fix Chrome Remote Desktop mouse click not working [4 solutions]

-After knowing the reasons that result in the Chrome Remote Desktop mouse click not working, I guess you can’t wait to know how to fix the issue to make the mouse work normally while using Chrome Remote Desktop.
-But before practicing, the point that needs to mention is that checking whether the mouse works or not is necessary.
+After knowing the reasons that result in the Chrome Remote Desktop cannot click on Windows 10 and 11, you may want to know how to fix the issue to make the mouse work normally while using Chrome Remote Desktop.
+But before practicing, the point that needs to be mentioned is that checking whether the mouse works or not is necessary.
 You can plug it into other PCs to examine the mouse.

 Solution 1.
 Change the Settings of Mouse

 Step 1.
 Press the "Windows + I" to open the Windows Settings.